Plumsail/documents-docs/source/flow/how-tos/documents/create-docx-from-template.rst

 Conclusion
 ~~~~~~~~~~
-Now you should have an idea how to use Create DOCX Document from Template action from `Plumsail Documents connector`_ for Microsoft Flow.
+Now you should have an idea how to use Create DOCX Document from Template action from `Plumsail Documents connector`_ for Power Automate (Microsoft Flow).
 If you haven’t used it yet, `registering an account`_ would be the first step.
 It is quite easy to get started.